 Is the survey private?
-Will anyone know what said by any student?
+Will anyone know what said by any one person?

 No names will be recorded and the results will be combined so that no-one – not even the researchers – will know how any particular young person has answered any of the questions.
 This means that we cannot withdraw the data of any particular young people once they have answered the questions, even if they ask us to do so.

-What will happen to the information from the Youth19 Health and Wellbeing Survey?
+What will happen to the information from the Youth19 Survey?

 The answers from each young person are transferred automatically to a central computer database.
 No names or addresses are recorded with this information.

 The combined results from all of the surveys will be summarised in reports and papers.